liubin/docs.hyper.sh-hyperform/03-Reference/CLI/README.md

-  diff        Inspect changes to files or directories on a container's filesystem exec        Run a command in a running container help        Help about any command init        Create cloud resources for project inspect     Return low-level information on Docker objects kill        Kill one or more running containers logs        Fetch the logs of a container
+  diff        Inspect changes to files or directories on a container's filesystem exec        Run a command in a running container help        Help about any command init        Config for cloud and create cloud resources for project inspect     Return low-level information on Docker objects kill        Kill one or more running containers logs        Fetch the logs of a container